prysmaticlabs/documentation/website/docs/install/install-with-script.md

 **Footnotes:**

 <strong id='footnote-1'>1.</strong> Prysm is written entirely in the <a href='https://golang.org'>Go programming language</a>.
 It's under active development by <a href='https://prysmaticlabs.com'>Prysmatic Labs</a>, a grant-funded team working closely with a variety of groups across the Ethereum ecosystem including the <a href='https://ethereum.org'>Ethereum Foundation</a>. <br />
-<strong id='footnote-2'>2.</strong> In Prysm docs, a <strong>full Ethereum node</strong> refers to a node that's running both an execution-layer execution client (like Nethermind, Besu, or Geth) and a consensus-layer beacon node client (like Prysm, Lighthouse, or Nimbus). <br />
+<strong id='footnote-2'>2.</strong> In Prysm docs, a <strong>full Ethereum node</strong> refers to a node that's running both an execution-layer execution client (like Nethermind, Besu, or Geth) and a consensus-layer beacon node client (like Prysm, Lighthouse, or Nimbus).
+Execution clients process transactions, while beacon node clients manage the <a href='https://ethereum.org/en/upgrades/beacon-chain/'>Beacon Chain</a>.
+Validators use another piece of software - a validator client - that requires both execution client and beacon node client software. <br />
 <strong id='footnote-3'>3.</strong> A <strong>validator node</strong> is a particular type of Ethereum node that runs Ethereum's proof-of-stake consensus protocol.
 Validator client software like Prysm allows you to stake 32 ETH as collateral in an agreement with the Ethereum network to honestly propose and attest to blocks.
 Running a validator node makes you a validator.
 Post-merge, validators will replace miners, and proof-of-stake will replace proof-of-work. <br />
 <strong id='footnote-4'>4.</strong> "Staking at home" with your own hardware reduces our dependency on centralized cloud providers and increases the decentralization and security of the Ethereum ecosystem.
 Staking at home is a serious responsibility that comes with serious risks.
 Read our <a href='../security-best-practices.md'>Security Best Practices</a> to learn how to minimize those risks. <br />
 <strong id='footnote-5'>5.</strong> Understanding how things work can help you <strong>minimize risk</strong> and <strong>troubleshoot issues</strong>.
 Staking at home may one day be point-and-click.
 But until then, <strong>you should understand the major components</strong>, their relationships with each other, and their responsibilities over time.
 This understanding is currently a prerequisite to staking with Prysm, and it's why we identify continuous self-education as a <a href='../security-best-practices.md'>security best practice</a>.
 Visit A Beginner's Guide to Prysm for a breezy, visual introduction to these major components. <br />
 <strong id='footnote-6'>6.</strong> See <a href='https://ethereum.org/en/developers/docs/nodes-and-clients/'>Nodes and Clients: Why should I run an Ethereum node?</a> for a more detailed exploration of node-running benefits. <br />
 <strong id='footnote-7'>7.</strong> Self-sufficient participation in Ethereum aligns with the ecosystem's "don't trust, verify" mantra.
 Running your own node removes the need to trust another node operator, and allows you to directly verify the authenticity of blockchain data. <br />
 <strong id='footnote-8'>8.</strong> Keeping TCP port <code>30303</code> open is the Ethereum equivalent of seeding torrent data to peers.
 This will allow other execution nodes to fetch data from your node, and is a great way to support Ethereum's decentralization.
 Consult the documentation for your firewall, operating system, and/or device for port configuration instructions.<br />
-<strong id='footnote-9'>9.</strong> Throughout this guide, we use <code>ConsensusLayer</code> and <code>ExecutionLayer</code> as directory names that communicate logical separation.
+<strong id='footnote-9'>9.</strong> Throughout this guide, we use <code>consensus</code> and <code>execution</code> as directory names that communicate logical separation.
 Feel free to use your own directory names. <br />
 <strong id='footnote-10'>10.</strong> Post-merge, you'll need to run an execution client locally if you want to run a beacon node or validator node.
 Geth is currently the supermajority execution client, so we encourage you to use an alternative like Nethermind or Besu.
 See <a href='https://ethresear.ch/t/applying-the-five-whys-to-the-client-diversity-problem/7628'>Applying the "Five Why's" to the Client Diversity Problem</a> to learn more. <br />
 <strong id='footnote-11'>11.</strong> This guide uses a basic, default configuration for all execution clients, which should work well for most people.
 If you'd like to customize your configuration, detailed guidance is available for each client: <a href='https://docs.nethermind.io/nethermind/first-steps-with-nethermind/getting-started'>Nethermind</a>, <a href='https://besu.hyperledger.org/en/stable/HowTo/Get-Started/Installation-Options/Install-Binaries/'>Besu</a>, <a href='https://geth.ethereum.org/docs/getting-started'>Geth</a>. <br />
 <strong id='footnote-12'>12.</strong> Your execution client needs to download the entire blockchain - every block that's been produced after the genesis block.  <br />